QuTech-Delft/qx-simulator/README.md

-To install you can further run: make install which installs the two executables under the default bin directory, usually:
+To install you can further run: make install

+which installs the two executables under the default bin directory, usually:
   /usr/local/bin

-To change this, cmake can be ran with the following prefix: cmake -DCMAKE_INSTALL_PREFIX=<desired_absolute_path>
+To change this, cmake can be ran with the following prefix:

+  cmake -DCMAKE_INSTALL_PREFIX=<desired_absolute_path>

+# QXELERATOR build
+Follow the instructions README.md file in the qxelerator directory.